Esri/hub.js/docs/src/guides/advanced/metrics.md

 For the most part this should be transparent to the developer and end-user, but it's useful to understand this when debugging.

-## Pre-Processing Metrics
+<h2 id="pre-processing-metrics"> Pre-Processing Metrics</h2>

 The resolved metric requires information from the host entity (typically an Item).
 The `getEntityMetric(entity, metricId)` function merges this information into `IMetric.entityInfo` and returns the fully populated `IMetric` that is ready to be processed by the `resolveMetric(metric, context)` function.

 <strong>Failing to pre-process the metric will result in mal-formed output.</strong>

+Using the `.resolveMetric(metricId)` function on the Initiative and Project classes will automatically do this.
+If you are not working with a class instance, call the `getEntityMetric(..)` function directly, and then resolve the metric.

 ## Resolved Metrics

 A resolved metric is an array of `IMetricFeature` objects.
-This object is structed like a `Feature` to enable easy inter-operability with the ArcGIS API for Javascript, and the ArcGIS Charts library.
+This object is structed like a `Feature` in order to inter-operate with the ArcGIS API for Javascript, and the ArcGIS Charts library.

 <strong>Note: At this time, geometry is not returned.
 This will be a future addition once Projects have `IHubLocation` added.</strong>